-In Digimon Tamers, Biomerge Digivolutions are when a human and their Digimon partner evolves into a more powerful Digimon which looks at least to some extent like the Digimon.
-This is a type two with the "more powerful version of A" coming into play, the humans float around naked in some sort of other dimension—perhaps representing their spirits.
+In Digimon Tamers, Biomerge Digivolutions are when a human and their Digimon partner evolve into a more powerful Digimon which looks at least to some extent like the Digimon.
+This is a type two with the "more powerful version of A" coming into play, the humans lie naked within their partners, surrounded by a bubble of light.

-A curious aspect is that the incantation for Biomerging is the same as the one for digivolving to Ultimate, "Matrix Evolution," in the original Japanese version.
+A curious aspect is that the incantation for Biomerging is the same as the one for digivolving to Ultimate (Perfect in the original), "Matrix Evolution," in the original Japanese version.